FeralAI/Links-Awakening-DX-HD/README.md

 The monospace version was in the original release, but went unused.

-### Various Other Tweaks
+### Other Enhancements and Fixes!

-Several other enchancements and fixes are included:
+- Quit menu for easy exiting of the application
+- Adjust gameplay scaling using the L and R bumpers

-* Enable UI scaling option and allow higher manual max value (same value as "Auto" setting)
+- UI scaling option
+- Performance optimizations to help on lower end devices and via emulation

 ## Credits